stevenrobertson/sd-docs/report/flame_algorithm.md

 **Parametric Variations:** A parametric variation is a remapping of the plane such that the mapping is a simple remapping but additionally controlled by coefficients that are independent of the affine transformation applied.

 A baseline flame with purely an affine transform applied is shown side by side with both a simple remapping, dependent variation, and parametric variation in Figure \ref{variations}.
 This will give you a good idea on what a single variation can do to shape the system and how intricate some of the variations can be.
-As an additional visual supplement please refer to the Appendix of the original Flame Algorithm Paper for an extensive collection of many catalogued variations.
-[CITE and provide link]
+As an additional visual supplement please refer to the Appendix of the original Flame Algorithm Paper for an extensive collection of many catalogued variations[@Draves2003].

 <!-- for correct formatting moved this to log density section -->